 The program will pay the dental provider for the amount that is covered by the program.
 If there is a difference between the amount covered by the program and your bill, you will need to pay the difference.

 You pay the full bill.
 A claim form can be submitted (available from your dental provider) to ADSC.
 We accept faxed claims 1-780-426-7581, e-mailed claims firstname.lastname@example.org, or mail to 200, 17010 – 103 Avenue, Edmonton, AB, T5S 1K7.

-Your Alberta Personal Health Number is required when you or your dental provider submits a claim.
-To find out how much of your dental services will be covered, please call 1-800-232-1997.
+Your Alberta Personal Health Number or Health Benefit ID card is required when your dental provider submits a claim.
+To find out how much of our dental services will be covered, have your dental provider submit a pre-authorization to ADSC, or call us at 780-426-7526, option 1, or toll free 1-800-232-1997.

 The Dental Assistance for Seniors program provides basic dental coverage to a maximum of $5,000 every five years from the date of your first paid dental procedure.